paper-dragonfly/cabinet_api/README.md

 #### Configuration
 Create config.yaml file in the config folder which should be located in your root directory.
-This file will contain database connection strings and specify the host for each environment.
+This file will contain:
+1. database connection strings and host for each environment.
+2. paths to blob storage locations

 See config/config_template.yaml.

 ## Create Blob_types